emehtata/fb-autoposter/README.md

 }
 ```

+You can get your fb_exchange_token after login from https://developers.facebook.com/tools/explorer/.
+Select your app in Meta App and then select User Token -> Generate Access Token.

+fb_exchange_token is used only once and long_access_token will replace it at the first run.
+If you already have a long_access_token, add "long_access_token" key-value pair to secrets.json.
+If your long_access_token has expired, just remove it from json and update fb_exchange_token.

 ### outbox files (timetables)

 To create a scheduled posts timetable, create any file or modify the existing ones in `outbox` folder: